Working abroad for a prolonged period

 Registering for collective travel insurance

-The University of Twente has taken out collective travel insurance for staff members traveling abroad on behalf of the faculty or department.
-You must always register for this when traveling abroad on behalf of the University of Twente.
-You can do this via the web application in the employee portal: https://webapps.utwente.nl/reisverzekeringen/nl/rvservlet
+UT has taken out collective travel insurance (web application) for staff members traveling abroad on behalf of the faculty or department.
+You must always register for this when traveling abroad on behalf of UT.

 Where do I pay my taxes?